-You have probably heard about the effort lead by Scott Clark with guidance from Helen Hou-Sandi to develop a WordPress Feature Plugin mysteriously entitled “WordPress Fields API”.
-So what is it, what does it do, and why should you care?
+Have you heard about the effort lead by Scott Clark with guidance from Helen Hou-Sandi to develop a WordPress Feature Plugin mysteriously entitled “WordPress Fields API”?
+What is it, what does it do, and why should you care?

 First-up we need to understand what a Feature Plugin is in relation to WordPress Core: